Roasted Green Beans

 - 1 tablespoon olive oil

-- Preheat oven to 400 degrees F. Line a baking sheet with parchment paper (for easy clean up).
+- Preheat oven to 400° F. Line a baking sheet with parchment paper (for easy clean up).

 - Wash the green beans and dry them well.
 Trim the green beans by snapping the stem ends off with your fingers or cutting them off with a knife.
 Put the green beans on the baking sheet.

-- Drizzle with olive oil and sprinkle with salt and pepper; toss to coat.
-Arrange green beans in a single layer.
+- Drizzle with olive oil and sprinkle with the dried thyme, salt and pepper; toss to coat.
+Arrange green beans in a single layer on the baking sheet.

-- Store leftover roasted green beans in an airtight container in the refrigerator for up to 3-4 days.
-Reheat in the oven or microwave.
+- Store leftover roasted green beans in an airtight container in the refrigerator for up to 3 days.
+Reheat in the oven, a skillet, or microwave.